About the Program

 What is the difference between SUMR scholars and GEAR UP scholars?

-• The GEAR UP program aims to provides undergraduates an opportunity to grow their skills in research, enrich their relationships with mentors and colleagues, and become more deeply involved in research that addresses the nation’s aging-related biomedical, behavioral, economic, and clinical research needs.
+• GEAR UP focuses specifically on research that addresses the nation’s aging-related biomedical, behavioral, economic, and clinical research needs.

-• The SUMR 2023 program will run for 12 weeks, while the GEAR UP program will run for 15 months.
+• SUMR runs for 12 weeks, while the GEAR UP program runs for 15 months.

-• The GEAR UP program will offer a sustained experience, focusing on formal and informal activities, incorporating online components that increase program flexibility and increase access to the academic-year program for students outside of Philadelphia.
+• GEAR UP offers a sustained experience, focusing on formal and informal activities, including online components during the academic-year.

 • You must be a U.S. citizen or permanent resident to be considered for GEAR UP.

-What time commitment is necessary, and how are SUMR/GEAR UP scholars compensated?
+What time commitment is necessary, and how are GEAR UP scholars compensated?

-SUMR/GEAR UP scholars earn $15/hour during the summer months for a time commitment of 40 hours/week.
+GEAR UP scholars earn $15/hour during the summer months for a time commitment of 40 hours/week.
 Students work with their mentors to devise their summer schedule.
-A dynamic, hybrid program was developed to support greater flexibility for GEAR UP distant scholars who participate from outside of Penn’s campus.
-GEAR UP academic program will occur at least twice a month and consist of lunches, dinners, workshops, and panels.
-Scholars can expect to spend between 6-10 hours each month to maintain good standing status of your participation in the program.
+GEAR UP programming will occur at least twice a month and consist of lunches, dinners, workshops, and panels.
+Scholars should expect to spend between 6-10 hours each month to maintain good standing status in the program.

-Can I take a summer class while participating in SUMR/GEAR UP?
+Can I take a summer class while participating in GEAR UP?

-How can I learn about current and past SUMR/GEAR UP scholars?
+How can I learn about current and past GEAR UP Scholars?

-Visit our SUMR Scholars page to learn about the current and past cohorts.
+Visit our GEAR UP Scholars page to learn about current and past cohorts.

 Who should I contact if I have other questions?